-Jennifer Arenson Yaeger has over 20 years of experience in the field of education as an elementary teacher, reading specialist, literacy coach, graduate school instructor, researcher and evaluator of school reform initiatives.
-A graduate of the Harvard Graduate School of Education in Administration, Planning and Social Policy, Jennifer brings together a background in education policy and school change with her practical experience in classrooms in Boston and Plymouth, Massachusetts.
+Jennifer Arenson Yaeger has over 20 years of experience in the field of education as an elementary teacher, reading specialist, literacy coach, graduate school instructor, researcher and evaluator of school reform initiatives and staff developer.
+A graduate of the Harvard Graduate School of Education in Administration, Planning and Social Policy, Jen brings together a background in education policy and school change with her practical experience in classrooms in Boston and Plymouth, Massachusetts.
 Since 2003, she has also offered regional workshops to prepare teachers for the Foundations of Reading MTEL and has served as a national consultant to schools of education who are preparing students for similar Foundations of Reading tests in their states.

 Jennifer is the proud mother of two teenage children, Annie and Ben, whose reading lives provide regular inspiration for her teaching.
 Her husband, David, shares her love of teaching and teaches AP Physics for high school students.